cccc9612/Ruto-Capstone/assets/user_stories.md

 ### Updating Cars

-* As a logged in user, I want to be able to update my songs by clicking an Update button.
+* As a logged in user, I want to be able to update my cars by clicking an Update button.
   * When I'm on the `/users/current/cars` pages:
     * I can click "Update" to make changes to cars I have added.

 ### Deleting Cars

-* As a logged in user, I want to be able to delete my songs by clicking a Delete button.
+* As a logged in user, I want to be able to delete my cars by clicking a Delete button.
   * When I'm on the `/users/current/cars` pages:
     * I can click "Delete" to permanently delete a car I have added.